Kind (company): History

-Kind acquired North Carolina-based Creative Snacks in October 2019.
+Kind acquired North Carolina–based Creative Snacks in October 2019.

 In February 2020, Kind launched an expansion into frozen bars, refrigerated nut-butter bars, and chocolate clusters.
+In December 2020, Kind acquired snack bar company Nature's Bakery.

 Kind movement

 Through the KIND Movement, Kind aims to create a thriving community of people who choose kindness and make kindness a state of mind.
 In the spirit of this movement, in 2009, Kind launched Do the Kind Thing, an evolving platform that empowers people to turn KIND acts into support for causes.
 The Kind Movement includes Kind acts, #kindawesome cards, and Kind Causes.
 To date, Kind has performed, facilitated and celebrated over 1 million Kind acts and has been recognized by Time magazine as a "New Way to Make a Difference".

-Acquisition by Mars
+Mars ownership

+In 2017, Mars purchased a minority stake in Kind.
+The deal valued the company at over $4 billion.
+That same year, sales reached $718.9 million.

-In November 2020, Mars, Inc. announced that it would increase its minority position (acquired in 2017) to full ownership, in a deal worth $5 billion.
+In November 2020, Mars announced that it would increase its minority position to full ownership, in a deal worth $5 billion.

 Products

 Kind currently offers eight lines: Kind Fruit & Nut, Kind Plus, Kind Nuts & Spices, Kind Healthy Grains Bars, Kind Healthy Grains Clusters, Strong & Kind, Kind Breakfast, Pressed by Kind, and Kind Frozen.

 In 2008, they launched Kind Plus, a line of whole nut and fruit bars with fiber and antioxidants.

 In 2010, they launched smaller portioned, 100 calorie-range Kind minis.
 In 2011, they launched a line of Kind Healthy Grains Clusters granola, made from a blend of five grains.
 In 2012, Kind brought in Kind Nuts & Spices, made with whole nuts flavored with spices that contain 5g of sugar or less per bar.
 In 2013, Kind launched a line of Kind Healthy Grains granola bars.
 In 2014, Kind launched its first savory snack line, Strong & Kind, which has 10 grams of soy-and-whey free protein.
 Kind Breakfast was launched in 2016.

 In 2016, Kind announced an extension to their nuts and spices and fruit and nut lines, to now include Dark Chocolate Almond & Mint.

+In May 2025, Kind announced changes to its packaging, releasing recyclable packaging for a single Kind bar flavor to select Whole Foods locations.

 In non-English speaking countries, the brand is marketed as BE-KIND.